Zero Degrees? Zero Problem: Your Guide to Winter Grilling

 2. Set it and forget it, for real.
 You’re not going to keep a hot grill if you don’t keep the lid closed.
 Try not to lift the lid too much to leave as much heat as you can inside the grill.

-3. Choose your fuel wisely.
+3. Choose your fuel (and grill) wisely.
 If you’re using propane, know that it behaves differently in the cold, and you may need more than usual.
 Be sure to have plenty of extra fuel on hand if you’ll be gas grilling.

 4. Shovel and de-ice.
 Nothing would ruin your dinner more than a trip to the ER.
 Make sure your path from the house to the grill is clear and dry so you don’t slip.